jimmy-little/jimmy-little.github.io/about/index.md

 ### About Cocktails & Coffee

 This site is completely written, researched, and updated by me, Jimmy Little.
 It is meant to be a personal and sometimes professional outlet for information about me, what I'm interested in, and what I'm doing.
 All views here are my own.
-It's called Cocktails & Coffee because a lot or what I write is fueled by caffeine and alcohol.
-In a good way.
+It's called Cocktails & Coffee because a lot of what I write is fueled by caffeine and alcohol.
+Or internet rage,  But cocktailsandcoffeeandinternetrage.com doesn't fit on a business card.

 ### Content